tomasmcguinness/zigbee-nrf-flow-and-return-temperature-sensor/README.md

 ### J-Link

-If you have a J-Link programmer, you can connect the board and run this command.
+If you have a J-Link programmer, connect the board and run this command.

 ```
 west flash